All about IPL hair removal at home

 Suitable for your skin and hair?

-Which combinations work and which don't -
+Which combinations work and which do not -

 How the sensor adjusts intensity to your skin tone